lukepark327/ethash-verifiable-relay/README.md

 ```

 * We can check a `Coinbase` transaction validation via merkleproof.
 But is it necessary?
+	* There are no tx about coinbase.
+See https://github.com/twodude/eth-proof-sol/blob/master/docs/Coinbase.md
+	* So you can't verify coinbase tx with block header only.

 * Skip checking `UncleHash` validation?
 	* Theretofore, is it possible to save all uncle blocks in a contract?